 GeoSmart have undertaken an assessment of the risk of flooding from surface water (pluvial) sources within the vicinity of the Site using the EA's Risk of Flooding from Surface Water (RoFSW) mapping.
-The EA's mapping confirms the Site is considered to be at Very Low to High risk of surface water flooding in the present day and climate change scenarios.
+The EA's mapping confirms the Site is considered to be at Very Low risk of surface water flooding in the present day and climate change scenarios.

 The above map shows the extent of flooding during the >3.3% annual probability (AEP) (1 in 30 year - High risk), 3.3 - 1% AEP (1 in 100 year - Medium risk) and 1 - 0.1% AEP (1 in 1000 year - Low risk) events.
-This confirms there are areas where flooding could occur in 1 in 30 year, 1 in 100 year and 1 in 1000 year events in both the present day and climate change scenarios.
-Flooding in these areas may constrain certain types of SuDS features being used.
+This confirms that there are no areas of the Site which would be affected by surface water flooding.